This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-Search for this expert lawyer through the state bar association and through referrals from parents with disabled children or local groups that work with or advocate for the disabled.
+Search for this expert lawyer through the state bar association and referrals from parents with disabled children or local groups that work with or advocate for the disabled.

 Wisconsin Malpractice Laws

 For instance, you must file your malpractice lawsuit within three years of discovering that negligence occurred.
-And you cannot file after five years have actually passed from the negligent act.
+And you cannot register after five years have passed from the negligent act.

-The state also put a cap on the amount of money you can recover for non-economic costs, thinks like emotional suffering or pain.
+The state also put a cap on the amount of money you can recover for non-economic costs, things like emotional suffering or pain.
 Several cases tested that cap, hoping to have it ruled unconstitutional.

 Disability Rights in Wisconsin

-Laws that govern medical malpractice will be most important to you initially, but as your child gets older you need to understand that there are laws that protect the rights of the disabled.
+Laws that govern medical malpractice will be most important to you initially, but as your child gets older, you need to understand that laws protect the rights of the disabled.

 There are also several civil rights laws at the state level.
-Your lawyer will understand which laws apply in your child’s situation and how to file complaints and lawsuits to receive justice or ensure access and services.
+Your lawyer will understand which rules apply in your child’s situation and how to file complaints and lawsuits to receive justice or ensure access and services.

 Birth Injury and Cerebral Palsy Cases in Wisconsin

-In one example a baby was born at Hess Memorial Hospital in Mauston.
+In one example, a baby was born at Hess Memorial Hospital in Mauston.
 Birth injuries led to quadriplegic cerebral palsy and severe disabilities.
 The family’s lawyer helped settle with the hospital to get them an award of $6 million.

-In a bigger case from 2010 a doctor at St. Joseph Regional Medical Center was found negligent in forcefully using forceps and a vacuum to deliver a baby who ended up with brain damage and cerebral palsy.
+In a 2010 case, a doctor at St. Joseph Regional Medical Center was found negligent in forcefully using forceps and a vacuum to deliver a baby who ended up with brain damage and cerebral palsy.

-Another big case was settled more recently for $22.5 million for the family and child harmed.
-In this case a newborn was undergoing surgery for a birth defect when errors with anesthesia resulted in oxygen deprivation and permanent brain damage.
+Another significant case settled for $22.5 million in 2019.
+In this case, a newborn was undergoing surgery for a congenital disability when errors with anesthesia resulted in oxygen deprivation and permanent brain damage.